jonathanj/manner/docs/predicates.rst

 A predicate does not return ``true`` or ``false`` but a :ref:`status <predicate status>` value that more richly describes the result by providing the reason for some input not passing the predicate.
-However, predicates are usually constructed from *basic predicates* which do return ``true`` or ``false``.
+However, predicates are usually constructed from *boolean predicates* which do return ``true`` or ``false``.
 It is strongly encouraged to make your own and combine existing predicates to better suit your domain.

-Finally, it is important to note that Manner assumes that predicates—and, by extension, basic predicates—are pure: Given the same inputs they always have the same output.
+Finally, it is important to note that Manner assumes that predicates—and, by extension, boolean predicates—are pure: Given the same inputs they always have the same output.

-Basic predicates
+Boolean predicates
 ----------------

-A basic predicate is a simple factory that takes some arguments, used to set up any conditions, and returns a new function that may accept more parameters and finally returns ``true`` or ``false``.
-As an example, here is the implementation of the ``between`` basic predicate:
+A boolean predicate is a simple factory that takes some arguments, used to set up any conditions, and returns a new function that may accept more parameters and finally returns ``true`` or ``false``.
+As an example, here is the implementation of the ``between`` boolean predicate:

 .. code-block:: javascript